-When it comes to the perfect staircase design, you need to make sure that it covers practicality, style and safety.
-Your staircase will occupy a prominent position in your home so whether you are revamping an existing staircase or building a new one, you should choose your size, layout and materials carefully and making sure your staircase design is in line with the Building Regulations.
+The perfect staircase design should take practicality, style and safety into account.
+Your staircase has a prominent position in the home and is used frequently, so whether you are renovating an existing staircase or building a new one, you will need to carefully consider its size, layout and material as well as ensuring that the final design is in line with the requirements laid out in the Building Regulations.

 Staircase Regulations in the UK